 - International Religious Networks

 Both series are normally available at a discounted price to EHS members.
-Subscribing members for the academic year 2012-13 should have received The Church on its Past automatically as their subscription volume.
+Subscribing members for the academic year 2013-14 should have received Religion and the Household automatically as their subscription volume.
 If your copy has not arrived, please contact the Assistant Editor, Dr Tim Grass, firstname.lastname@example.org.

 Published in 2014

-Volume 50, The Church and the Household, should appear during April 2014, and be sent to subscribing members soon after that.
-It was edited by John Doran, Charlotte Methuen and Alexandra Walsham.
+Volume 50, The Church and the Household, appeared during April 2014, and was being sent to subscribing members during May.
+Please contact Tim Grass, email@example.com, if your copy has not arrived by 30 June.
+The volume was edited by John Doran, Charlotte Methuen and Alexandra Walsham.
 Tim Grass serves as Assistant Editor.

 'A Very Agreeable Society': The Ecclesiastical History Society, 1961-2011